sgraden/vpc/console-tutorial.md

 1. Click **Virtual server instance** in the navigation panel and click **New instance**.
 1. Enter a name for the instance, such as `my_instance`.
 1. Select the VPC that you created.
-1. Note the **Location** field (read-only) that shows the location of the subnet where the instance is created.
+1. Note the **Location** field (read-only) that shows the location of the subnet on which the instance is created.
 1. Select an image (that is, operating system and version) such as Ubuntu 16.04.
 1. Select one of the popular profiles, or click **All profiles** to choose a different core and RAM combination that is most appropriate for your workload.
 1. Select an existing SSH key or add an SSH key that will be used to access the virtual server instance.
 To add an SSH key, click **Add SSH key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.